A1.1: Greetings and Farewells

 Farewells

-• Tot ziens – Goodbye / See you
+• Tot ziens – Goodbye (until we see each other again)

 • Tot morgen – See you tomorrow

-The lesson contains dialogues simulating everyday scenarios such as meeting a colleague at the coffee machine or greeting a new coworker, which help practice polite and natural conversations.
+The lesson offers practical dialogues like meeting a colleague at the coffee machine or greeting a new coworker, focusing on using greetings, introductions, and polite farewells.

 • Hallo, hoe gaat het met je? — Hello, how are you?

 • Aangenaam, ik ben Jan.
-Leuk je te ontmoeten! – Nice to meet you, I’m Jan.
+Leuk je te ontmoeten! — Pleased to meet you, I’m Jan.

-• Formal: Heeft u een moment?
-(Do you have a moment?)
+• Goedemorgen, heeft u een moment? — Good morning, do you have a moment?

 These lessons would not be possible without our amazing partners🙏